 New technologies spring up so much these days, sometimes it’s difficult keeping track of them all.
-One that has been shown us recently is Augmented reality (AR).
+One that has been shown to us recently is Augmented Reality (AR).
 I am pretty sure some of us here, haven’t truly grasped what it means, hence, I’m urged to paint the clearest of pictures for us the best way I can – with words.
 We first look at what AR is, then how it is different from Virtual Reality (VR).

 What is Augmented Reality (AR)?

 The name is Augmented Reality, and the first word “augment” means to “enlarge” or “increase”, to “grow” or “intensify”.
 Now add “reality” to that.
 Essentially, what we see is a reality enhanced with digital information (relevant to us or based on present situation).
 Imagine pulling graphics out of your television screen or computer display and bringing them into real-world environments.